THE PILLARS OF OUR WORK

 Through our Urban Wildlife Refuge Program, Angie Horn works with partners on the ground to promote and deliver nature-based programs and experiences in Southern California that engage people in the outdoors and build a strong network of conservation champions for the National Wildlife Refuge System and all public lands.
 Fishing, archery, kayaking, planting, and clean-up programs create a positive connection to the outdoors and can spark a lifelong interest in it, from volunteering to voting.
 We are currently working to expand our Urban Program.

 Our Regional Representatives work across the country to engage with our various partners including refuge Staff, refuge volunteers, Refuge Friends groups, and more.
-They assist in creating Congressional testimony or comments as appropriate, contribute to articles on relevant topics of interest, provide analysis and review of USFWS-DOI proposed policy or regulations, and represent the National Wildlife Refuge Association at public meetings, events, and conservation partners meetings.
+They assist in creating Congressional testimony or comments as appropriate, contribute to articles on relevant topics of interest, provide analysis and review of U.S. Fish and Wildlife Service and Department of the Interior proposed policy or regulations, and represent the National Wildlife Refuge Association at events, public and conservation partners meetings.

 We use online communications to reach out and build a strong supporter base for our National Wildlife Refuge System.
 Supporters just like you speak out every day on behalf of our National Wildlife Refuge System.
 Since the wildlife that depends on national wildlife refuges can’t speak, your voice makes a difference with Congress and with national and local officials.